 This podcast remains one of our favorite podcast episodes.
 We explore the odd parallels between the postmodern “social justice” beliefs system and traditional religion.
 There are many.

 The Social Justice Movement isn’t new, although the modern day incarnation of it is certainly thought provoking.
 Its adherents are known as Social Justice Warriors.
 Much ink has been spilled on the movement, and many make a living pontificating on it.
 It shapes elections, moves markets, and is fast becoming the linchpin of the secular belief system.
 What drives the social justice movement, though, is not simple to parse.
 We suggest it might just be religious thinking.
+In that sense, it isn’t so much a social justice movement as much as a postmodern religion with a faith in social justice.

 Along the way, we visit black swans, epistemology, and the subjective nonsense of facts and “alternative facts.”
 We explore how people form their beliefs, which is important – and sink our teeth into the difference between faith and love.
 Ultimately, faith is a poor substitute for love.
 And social justice is built on faith.